Voice Agent Pricing Strategy Guide: How Agencies Should Price Voice AI Services in 2026

 Conclusion

 Voice AI pricing strategy determines agency profitability more than client volume.
-The math is straightforward: at $497/month per client with Trillet's $0.09/minute rates and Agency plan pricing, you achieve 50-70% margins at scale.
+The math is straightforward: at $497/month per client with Trillet's $0.12/minute rates and Agency plan pricing, you achieve 50-70% margins at scale.
 Focus on value positioning over price competition, structure contracts that protect your interests, and match pricing tiers to client segments.
+If you want a simpler model to start with, our one-number pricing rule for AI voice agents shows how to quote a single monthly price that closes SMB deals faster.

-Start building your voice AI agency with Trillet White-Label at $99/month for the Studio plan or $299/month for unlimited sub-accounts with the Agency plan.
+Start building your voice AI agency with Trillet White-Label at $99/month for the Studio plan or $299/month for unlimited sub-accounts with the Agency plan, and read the full white-label platform guide for agencies for the complete resale playbook.